∙ Urgent Care Centers and Walk-In Clinics are often the best places to seek medical care quickly and you will pay less out-of-pocket.

 ∙ Only use the Emergency Room (ER) in emergency situations.
 Your plan may include an additional ER deductible that you will have to pay if you seek treatment at the Emergency Room.

-Make sure you have a copy of your insurance ID card on you when you visit the provider and present this to them at the time of treatment.
+Make sure you have a copy of your insurance ID card on you when you visit the doctor and present this to them at the time of treatment.
 If you don’t have your ID card with you at the time of treatment, you may be required to pay for your medical expenses up front.

 If you need a copy of your insurance ID card, visit MyDocuments to download it.

 If your plan includes a prescription network, you will just need to show your insurance ID card to the pharmacy and pay the prescription co-pay.

 If your plan does not include a prescription network, you will need to pay for your medication in full at the pharmacy.
 You can then submit the prescription Rx label and your pharmacy receipt to the claims team (along with a claim form) to be reimbursed for your eligible expenses.